fonstack/rickandmorty-characters/README.md

 ![Rick and Morty](./app_preview.png)
 ![Rick and Morty](./app_preview_2.png)

-Rick and Morty marketplace.
+***Rick and Morty marketplace***.
 You can take a look at all the characters from the Rick and Morty series on a infinite loading and virtualized list, with a 'gallery' styles like in Pinterest (Masonry).
 You can save them as favorite and then you can take a look at your favorite characters.
 The app was developed using React, with Typescript of course ＼(°o°)／

 ## Libraries stack
 * ***Jest*** and ***React Testing library*** for testing hooks, components and pages.